WHO downgrades COVID pandemic, says it's no longer emergency - KESQ

 He bemoaned the damage that COVID-19 had done to the global community, saying the pandemic had shattered businesses, exacerbated political divisions, led to the spread of misinformation and plunged millions into poverty.

 The political fallout in some countries was swift and unforgiving.
 Some pundits say missteps by President Donald Trump in his administration’s response to the pandemic had a role in his losing reelection bid in 2020.
-The United States saw the deadliest outbreak of any country in the world — where more than 1 million people died.
+The United States saw the deadliest outbreak anywhere in the world — where more than 1 million people died across the country.

 Dr. Michael Ryan, WHO’s emergencies chief, said it was incumbent on heads of states and other leaders to negotiate a wide-ranging pandemic treaty to decide how future health threats should be faced.